ttappr/hexchat_translator/README.md

 participants can focus on the conversation without any thought to the translations taking place.

-Your outgoing messages will be translated into the target langauge of your choice, and incoming messages will be translated back into your native tongue.
+Your outgoing messages will be translated into the target language of your choice, and incoming messages will be translated back into your native tongue.
 The translated text will be on the first line, with the original message below it.